by-sabbir/dns-over-tls/README.md

 ## Features
 - Accepts multiple client request
-- Handles Both DNS over TCP and UDP (multithreading)
+- Handles Both TCP and UDP requests using multithreading
 - Logs for client query, answer from DNS server, and errors

 ## Requirements